Shigeaki Mori: Postwar research

-An atomic bomb survivor, Mori has spent over 30 years researching and obtaining official recognition for United States aviators who were killed while being held as POWs in the Chugoku Military Police Headquarters, approximately 400m from the explosion's hypocenter in Hiroshima.
-He authored a book on the subject: A Secret History of U.S. Servicemembers Who Died in Atomic Bomb that has been translated to a web-based version in English.
+An atomic bomb survivor, Mori spent over 30 years researching and obtaining official recognition for United States aviators who were killed while being held as POWs in the Chugoku Military Police Headquarters, approximately 400m from the explosion's hypocenter in Hiroshima.
+He authored a book on the subject titled A Secret History of U.S. Servicemembers Who Died in the Atomic Bomb.
+It has been translated to a web-based version in English.
 A documentary film, Paper Lanterns, tells the story of Mori's work over several decades to learn and share the fate of the Americans who were killed by the blast, fire, and radiation by the atomic bombing of Hiroshima.

-For decades, Mori has been trying to locate relatives of airmen from one of the aircraft shot down during an air raid on Kure, from the B-24J bomber "Taloa."
-Wreckage from the downed aircraft that had been hidden by local farmers was handed over to Mori with the hope of being returned to surviving family members for closure.
+For decades, Mori tried to locate relatives of airmen from one of the aircraft shot down during an air raid on Kure, from the B-24J bomber Taloa.
+The wreckage from the downed aircraft that had been hidden by local farmers was handed over to Mori with the hope of being returned to surviving family members for closure.
+Mori also was involved in recognizing other foreign victims of the bombing of Nagasaki, including British armed forces member Ronald Francis Shaw.

-Mori met and was embraced by US President Barack Obama during Obama's May 2016 visit to Hiroshima.
+Mori met and was embraced by U.S. President Barack Obama during Obama's May 2016 visit to Hiroshima.
+In 2018, Mori traveled to the U.S. for the first time, visiting the Headquarters of the United Nations where Paper Lanterns was being screened.

+Death

+Mori died in Hiroshima on March 14, 2026, at the age of 88.